Status tracker

 Source basis for this update

-This update is based primarily on the Taxpayer Advocate Service three-part public series published on April 30, May 5, and May 7, 2026, plus the current IRS Form 843 reference pages.
-Associated Press coverage is used here for public-signal context, not as the primary basis for the technical posture.
+This update is based primarily on the Taxpayer Advocate Service four-part public series published on April 30, May 5, May 7, and May 28, 2026, plus the current IRS Form 843 reference pages.
+Bloomberg Tax reporting is used here for appellate-movement context, not as the primary basis for the filing or deadline posture.

 This page is meant to function as a dated plain-English snapshot of the issue’s current public posture, not as a substitute for the underlying sources.